 Calculation of settlement due to layer weight is:

-n is the number of soil layers in the calculation;
+n is the number of ground layers in the calculation;

-Ath,i and mth,i are the thawing coefficient (dimensionless) and the compressibility factor (kPa-1) of i-th layer of thawing soil (experimental data), respectively.
+Ath,i and mth,i are the thawing coefficient (dimensionless) and the compressibility factor (kPa-1) of i-th layer of thawing ground (experimental data), respectively.

 σzg,i is the vertical stress of ground weight at the middle of the i-th layer (kPa), determined by allowing for the buoyancy property of water.
 The middle of i-th layer is on the depth zi from the leveling marks;